Wake-up-Freeman/OLD-ODISEO/docs/learn/protocol.md

 Luna exists in the following three phrases:

 - **Unbonded**: Luna that can be freely traded and is not staked to a validator.
 - **Bonded**: Luna that is staked to a validator.
 Bonded Luna accrues staking rewards.
-Although Luna bonded to validators in Terra Station can’t be traded freely, bLuna is a token that represents bonded Luna that can be traded freely or used as collateral on other protocols in the Terra network, such as [Anchor](https://anchorprotocol.com/) and [Mirror](https://mirror.finance/).
+Although Luna bonded to validators in Daodiseo Station can’t be traded freely, bLuna is a token that represents bonded Luna that can be traded freely or used as collateral on other protocols in the Daodiseo network, such as [Anchor](https://anchorprotocol.com/) and [Mirror](https://mirror.finance/).
 - **Unbonding**: Luna that is in the process of becoming unbonded from a validator and does not accrue rewards.
 This process takes 21 days to complete.

 ### Bonding, staking, and delegating

 Generally, the terms bonding, staking, and delegating can be used interchangeably, as they happen in the same step.
 A delegator delegates Luna to a validator, the Luna gets bonded to the validator, and the bonded Luna gets added to the validator's stake.

-Delegators can bond Luna to any validator in the [active set](./glossary.md#active-set) using the delegate function in Terra Station.
+Delegators can bond Luna to any validator in the [active set](./glossary.md#active-set) using the delegate function in Daodiseo Station.
 Delegators start earning staking rewards the moment they bond or stake to a validator.

 ### Unbonding

-Delegators can unbond or unstake their Luna using the undelegate function in Terra Station.
+Delegators can unbond or unstake their Luna using the undelegate function in Daodiseo Station.
 The unbonding process takes 21 days to complete.
 During this period, the unbonding Luna can't be traded, and no staking rewards accrue.

 :::{Caution}
 Once started, the delegating or undelegating processes can't be stopped.
 Undelegating takes 21 days to complete.
 The only way to undo a delegating or undelegating transaction is to wait for the unbonding process to pass.
 Alternatively, you can redelegate staked Luna to a different validator without waiting 21 days.
 :::

-The 21-day unbonding process helps the long-term stability of the Terra protocol.
+The 21-day unbonding process helps the long-term stability of the Daodiseo protocol.
 The unbonding period discourages volatility by locking staked Luna in the system for at least 21 days.
 In exchange, delegators receive staking rewards, further incentivizing network stability.

 ### Redelegation

 Redelegating instantly sends staked Luna from one validator to another.
-Instead of waiting for the 21-day unstaking period, a user can redelegate their staked Luna at any time using Terra Station's redelegate function.
+Instead of waiting for the 21-day unstaking period, a user can redelegate their staked Luna at any time using Daodiseo Station's redelegate function.
 Validators receiving redelegations are barred from further redelegating any amount of Luna to any validator for 21 days.

 ::: {caution}
 When a user redelegates staked Luna from one validator to another, the validator receiving the staked Luna is barred from making further redelegation transactions for 21 days.
 This requirement only applies to the wallet that made the redelegation transaction.